Moving on after treatment for laryngeal or hypopharyngeal cancers

 If you have finished treatment, your doctors will still want to watch you closely.
 It is very important to go to all follow-up visits.
 When these cancers come back, it is most often in the first couple of years, so you will likely have head and neck exams often, including a scope exam, about every other month during the first year or so after treatment.
 Follow-up may then be more spread out as time goes on and there is no sign of cancer.
 Chest x-rays and other imaging tests may be used to watch for a return of the cancer or for a new tumor.

-If you were treated with radiation and it reached your thyroid gland, you may need blood tests to check your thyroid function.
+If you were treated with radiation to the neck, you may need blood tests to check your thyroid function.
 Your doctor may also suggest dental exams or tests to check your speech and swallowing, especially if you are having any problems after treatment.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can be permanent.
 Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
 Use this time to ask your health care team questions and discuss any concerns you might have.